 Notifying the Vendor

-- You may notify the vendor by e-mail or over the phone to stop the 30-day processing time.
-If over the phone, you must document the telephone number, the person, their title and what was discussed.
+- The vendor may also be notified over the phone which will also stop the 30-day processing time.
+If communication is over the phone, you must document the date you spoke with the vendor, the telephone number, the person, their title and what was discussed.

 The instructions for completing an Invoice Return Letter state to attach the original invoice to the letter when returning it to the vendor.
 However, the following vendors do not have an accounting system that will allow them to resubmit corrected invoices: